Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 You have no business blogging about games when you don’t even like games.
 Even though it’s possible, the flow won’t be natural.
 So what do you like?
 Alcohol?
-You drink ogogoro(alcohol) a lot?
+Do you drink ogogoro(alcohol) a lot?
 Then maybe you should blog about liquors.
 Awkward as it sounds, it will work if you do it well.

 - Does the content expire?

 Do you want to blog about trending fashion?
 It’s cool.
-But understand that most of the contents will become less relevant in a short time.
+But understand that most of the content will become less relevant in a short time.
 There’s nothing wrong with this.
-But I need you to blog about topics that even if you stop writing after some time, your old content will still bring money.
+But I need you to blog about topics that, even if you stop writing after some time, your old content will still bring money.
 Imagine people still seeing your blog from google after a year, and the content is still as fresh as new; what sort of free money is that?
 That’s smart blogging, not a waste of time.
 And it is the ultimate tip to becoming a successful blogger in Nigeria.

 - How wide is the search audience?